HL7/davinci-deqm/source/pages/mrp.md

 ## MRP Measure Reporting Interactions:

+In the following interactions,  The Payer("Aggregator") is acting in the role of the *Reporter*.

 ### Individual MeasureReport

-Aggregator pushes the Bundle of supporting resource with MRP Individual MeasureReport Bundle to the end user.
+The Payer("Aggregator") pushes the Bundle of supporting resources with the MRP Individual MeasureReport Bundle to the Receiver.

 {% include img-portrait.html img="mrp_indv_report.jpg" caption = "Technical Workflow" %}